Otto Struve: Life in the United States

 Struve was a highly successful administrator who brought fame to Yerkes Observatory and rebuilt the astronomy department of the University of Chicago.
 In particular, he gradually renewed the scientific staff, dismissing stagnated permanent researchers who were not making significant contributions to science but were occupying the faculty positions.
 The process was difficult.
 Struve used to arrive first and leave last from the observatory, taking notes on working hours of staff which he then used in his bureaucratic moves.
 In replacement, he hired several young and talented researchers who later became world-famous scientists.
 Those included Subrahmanyan Chandrasekhar (Nobel Prize in Physics in 1983), Gerard Kuiper (protagonist of the famous Kuiper Prize), Bengt Strömgren, Gerhard Herzberg (Nobel Prize in Chemistry in 1971), William Wilson Morgan and Jesse L. Greenstein.
 After World War II, he also invited a number of leading European researchers, such as Pol Swings, Jan Oort (father of radio astronomy), Marcel Minnaert, H. C. van der Hulst and Albrecht Unsöld.
 As most of them were foreigners, their appointment met strong opposition from the science officials for various reasons, such as taking jobs from Americans during the Great Depression.
 India-born Chandrasekhar, who spent a month in the Soviet Union in 1934, was also suspected of Communist connections.
 Struve spent extraordinary efforts defending and justifying each case, and those efforts paid off in building the scientific school at Yerkes and University of Chicago.
 For example, Chandrasekhar spent his entire career as a scientist and administrator at the University of Chicago, assisting Struve and eventually replacing him as president of the American Astronomical Society (from 1949) and as the Editor in Chief of the Astrophysical Journal.

 By the late 1940s, many young researchers whom Struve invited to Yerkes became established scientists.
 This created friction, as they did not want to follow his every word and were building their own careers.
-In 1947, Struve resigned as director of Yerkes Observatory and became chairman of the astronomy department at Berkeley and director of the Leuschner Observatory.
+In 1947, Struve resigned as director of Yerkes Observatory and became chairman of the astronomy department at the University of California, Berkeley and director of the Leuschner Observatory.
 He was succeeded by Kuiper at Yerkes; their relations were strained at times because of Struve's tendencies to keep control of Yerkes management.
 There were also rumors of similar strains between Struve and Chandrasekhar, but they were always dispersed by the latter, who insisted that Struve always kept scientific relations with his colleagues above the administrative ones.
 One reason for Struve's move to Berkeley was his tiredness of bureaucracy.
 In Berkeley, he was spending more time with personal research and students than ever before.